 - Assuming that my current goal includes maintaining my relationship, will opening up support our relationship, given the distance?
 If staying in your relationship is a priority for you, opening the relationship may help support your relationship (e.g., by staying satisfied with your personal needs even while your partner's away, being honest about other partners, etc.).
 If opening up may be harmful to the relationship, it may be worth reconsidering.
 Open relationships, or even monogamous relationships, are not for everyone in different situations.

 - Is the distance making it hard for me to maintain my interest in my partner?
-If you think this might be happening and you want to work on it, check out The up side of a long distance relationship.
+If you think this might be happening and you want to work on it, check out Long distance relationship: Taking the sting out of separation.

 When you have self-evaluated your situation more, you may want to open up the discussion with your partner.
 If you two choose to have an open relationship, a few tips to try may include: